DioxusLabs/dioxus/docs/guide/src/interactivity/hooks.md

 - [use_callback](https://docs.rs/dioxus_hooks/use_callback) - store a callback that implements PartialEq for memoization
 - [use_provide_context](https://docs.rs/dioxus_hooks/use_provide_context) - expose state to descendent components
 - [use_context](https://docs.rs/dioxus_hooks/use_context) - consume state provided by `use_provide_context`

+For a more in-depth guide to building new hooks, checkout out the advanced hook building guide in the reference.

 ## Wrapping up